 The analysis is similar to the previous section.
 The leading singularity of the triangle integral is called the pseudo-threshold singularity.
-This occurs when $S_1, S_2$ and $S_3$ are in non-general position in $W$.
-We get the following condition for the anomalous-threshold singularity
+This occurs when $S_1, S_2$ and $S_3$ meet at non-general position in $W$.
+We get the following condition for the anomalous threshold singularity

-The above result matches the result given in \cite{eden2002analytic}, where it was obtained using the Feynman parameterized form of the triangle integral.\\ We can further simplify this result to compare it with other literature results\cite{Zwicky:2016lka}.
-We take the following values $p_{2}= p, p_3= p, m_2= m, m_3= m$.
+This matches the result given in \cite{eden2002analytic}, where it was obtained using the Feynman parameterized form of the Triangle integral.

+We can further simplify this result to compare it with other literature results \cite{Zwicky:2016lka}.
+We take the following values $p_{2}=p, p_3=p, m_2=m$ and $ m_3=m$.
 With these special values, we get